nmeum/creek/README.md

 ## Contributing

+Please join the [#levee] IRC channel to ask for help or to give feedback.
 You are welcome to send patches to the [mailing list] or report bugs on the [issue tracker].

-If you aren't familiar with `git send-email`, you can use the [web interface] or learn about it following this excellent [tutorial].
+If you aren't familiar with `git send-email`, you can use the [web interface] or learn about it by following this excellent [tutorial].

 [levee]: https://sr.ht/~andreafeletto/levee
 [river]: https://github.com/riverwm/river/